StarIdksggsgsgs/Memaph/README.md

 Obfuscation is not a foolproof method for protecting your code!
 Always consider additional security measures depending on your use case.

 >[!NOTE]
-Hercules is very much still in development and may not be the best yet, but we are committed to making it one of the best.
-Hercules is currently on version: `1.6.2`
+Memaph is very much still in development and may not be the best yet, but we are committed to making it one of the best.
+Memaph is currently on version: `1.6.2`
 ---

 ## Features